CodeDuet/codeduet-ai-agent/CONTRIBUTING.md

 # Contributing

 CodeDuet is still a very early-stage project, thus the codebase is rapidly changing.
+Although the code was forked from the [DYAD](https://www.dyad.sh/) project, both project have different goals, product road maps and long term trajectories.
+This code base will remain free + open source and if there is a need to create a more premium product with a PRO plan (or something similar) the spin off product will be seperately maintained.
+The goal of CodeDuet AI Studio is allow people to learn more about AI development and create awesome + exciting products without vendor lock-in.

 Before opening a pull request, please open an issue and discuss whether the change makes sense in CodeDuet.
 Ensuring a cohesive user experience sometimes means we can't include every possible feature or we need to consider the long-term design of how we want to support a feature area.

 For a high-level overview of how CodeDuet works, please see the [Architecture Guide](./docs/architecture.md).
 Understanding the architecture will help ensure your contributions align with the overall design of the project.

-## More than code contributions

-Something that I really appreciate are all the non-code contributions, such as reporting bugs, writing feature requests and participating on [CodeDuet's sub-reddit](https://www.reddit.com/r/codeduetbuilders).

 ## Development